John-R-Wallace-NOAA/FishNIRS/Predict NN Ages in R/README.md

 <h4> What's Missing (Contact the author for either or both, John.Wallace@noaa.gov)</h4>

 - A TensorFlow Anaconda environment necessary for the R package 'tensorflow' to work.
 See the folder 'Setting_up_TensorFlow_Conda_Environment' in this repo.
-The MiniConda environment is ~4.5GB in total and ~1.28Gb compressed with 7-Zip.
+The MiniConda environment is ~4.5 GB in total and ~1.28 Gb compressed with 7-Zip.
 - A NN model (saved as a '.RData' binary file) is missing from the folder 'FCNN Model' since it is too large to be loaded into GitHub.

 <h4> Making it Work </h4>